d0r1h/CO2-Emission-by-Cars/README.md

 * Class of vehicle
 * Fuel consumption (on highways, in city roads)

-Project also aims at testing the influence of different independent features on the emission of CO2 using statistal methods.
+Project also aims at testing the influence of different independent features on the emission of CO2 using statistical methods.

 <img src = "https://github.com/d0r1h/d0r1h.github.io/blob/main/assets/images/co2_emission.gif" width = 200>

 ### DataSet:

-* The dataset has been taken from Canada Government official open data website and available at [kaggle](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles)
+* The dataset has been taken from the Canada Government official open data website and is available in [kaggle](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles)
-* Cleaned and processed version of the data can be accessed from here [Link](https://raw.githubusercontent.com/d0r1h/CO2-Emission-by-Cars/main/final_co2.csv)
+* Cleaned and processed version of the data can be accessed from [here](https://raw.githubusercontent.com/d0r1h/CO2-Emission-by-Cars/main/final_co2.csv)
 * Dataset contains 7385 datapoints and 12 columns.